iliasashaikh/cko/README.md

 - Swashbuckle - Swagger API documentation
 - AutoMapper
 - NSubstitute - Mocking framework to mock dependencies for unit tests
+- Scrutor - to scan and register with DI container

 ## Design decisions

+Although this is a fairly simple project and solution I have tried to follow some clean-code design principles.
+It might appear to be overly complex in some aspects and possibly not as fully featured in others, but those were choices based on the desire to demonstrate good coding practices but being conscious of time as well.

+- The `Controller` is very slim, and all it does is call into other services that implement the logic.
 - All entities and model class properties are non-nullable
 - Internal methods are tested using the `InternalsVisibleTo` assembly attribute.
 - The Data Model is deliberately simple, e.g. All Names and Addresses are a single field/ column and not split into constituent parts as would be in a production system.

 ## Data flow
 - Merchant calls the Checkout API at localhost/api/processPayment with a `PaymentRequest` as Json in the Request body